Aakash-Tamboli/J2EE/README.md

 3) vim / notepad
 4) java

 ## Credit
-Thanks to God, Thanks to All the Creator That I've Used his/her Application Like vim,chrome,ubuntu OS and Windows 10 OS and Thanks to Prafull Sir
+Thanks to God, Thanks to All the Creators That I've Used his/her Application Like vim,chrome,ubuntu OS and Windows 10 OS.